Raymond P. Ahlquist: Adrenoceptors

 In his famous work Ahlquist chose six agonists, including epinephrine, norepinephrine, α-methyl noradrenaline and isoprenaline, and examined their effects on several organs, including blood vessels and the heart.
 He found that the six substances possessed different rank orders of potency that differed depending on the tissue.
 For example, the rank order of potency was "adrenaline > noradrenaline > α-methyl noradrenaline > isoprenaline" in promoting contraction of blood vessels, but the rank order was "isoprenaline > adrenaline > α-methyl noradrenaline > norepinephrine" in the heart.
-Ahlquist concluded that there are two different receptors for agonists.
-The receptors with the first rank order (that is, for example, for blood vessel contraction), he called α-adrenoceptors (alpha adrenotropic receptor) receptors while the second rank order (for instance, for the promotion of cardiac activity), he called β-adrenoceptors.
+Ahlquist concluded that there were two different receptors.
+The receptors with the first rank order (that is, for example, for blood vessel contraction), he called α-adrenoceptors (alpha adrenotropic receptor) receptors, while the second rank order (for instance, for the promotion of cardiac activity), he called β-adrenoceptors.

 Simultaneously both cautious and forward-looking, he wrote: "Although little can be said at the present time as to the fundamental nature of the adrenotropic receptor and the difference between the alpha and beta types, this concept should be useful when studying the various actions of epinephrine, the actions and interactions of the sympathomimetic agents, and the effects of sympathetic nerve stimulation."